 Tech stocks are likely to remain some of the most desirable on the market despite some recent volatility.
 But investors who want to be a part of the technology industry don’t just have to search for high-flying growth stocks.
 Instead, tech-minded investors can take a page out of the income investing book and focus on companies with solid dividends.

 Finding a strong dividend-yielding tech stock might seem difficult, but investors should not feel too intimidated.
-For example, some of the biggest names in tech, Apple AAPL and Microsoft MSFT, both pay dividends.
+For example, Apple AAPL and some of the other biggest names in tech, pay dividends.
 And dividend-focused investors can search for the best tech stocks by using the Zacks Stock Screener, which is a great one-stop screening tool for investors of all kinds.

 By limiting our search to companies in our “Computer and Technology” sector with Zacks Rank #2 (Buy) or better rankings, we can ensure that we are finding the highest quality stocks to buy right now.
 Throw in your preferred dividend yield and you will find some of the best tech stocks for dividend investors to target.

 With all that said, check out these three dividend-paying tech stocks to buy right now: